MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/distributed-availability-groups.md

 [!INCLUDE [SQL Server](../../../includes/applies-to-version/sqlserver.md)]

-Distributed availability groups are available in SQL Server 2016 and later.
-This article clarifies some aspects of distributed availability groups and complements the existing [SQL Server documentation](../../../sql-server/index.yml).
+A distributed availability group (AG) is a special type of availability group that spans two separate availability groups.
+Distributed availability groups are available starting with SQL Server 2016.

+This article describes the distributed availability group feature.
 To configure a distributed availability group, see [Configure distributed availability groups](configure-distributed-availability-groups.md).

-## Understand distributed availability groups
+## Overview

 A distributed availability group is a special type of availability group that spans two separate availability groups.
 The availability groups that participate in a distributed availability group do not need to be in the same location.
 They can be physical, virtual, on-premises, in the public cloud, or anywhere that supports an availability group deployment.
 This includes cross-domain and even cross-platform - such as between an availability group hosted on Linux and one hosted on Windows.
 As long as two availability groups can communicate, you can configure a distributed availability group with them.